bsidestlv/bsidestlv.com/content/agenda/_index.md

 This is a 'silent disco' style track with headphones broadcasting the speaker's speech directly to our attendees, as well as a live stream of our opening words, opening keynote, CTF summary and closing keynote.

 {{% /hero %}}

+Special workshops sponsored by GE Digital are back!
+“Introduction to ICS/SCADA for Hackers”.
+The workshop will have two sessions at 10:00 and 13:30 - [Sign up here](https://questionpro.com/t/AVvMbZtQSX)